4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Mirissa Sunset drinks

-The beach party scene has been off and on in Mirissa over the years due to some of the parties getting out of hand.
+The beach party scene has been off and on in Mirissa over the years due to some parties getting out of hand.

-These days the scene appears to be a little more chilled out.
-There are many bars and restaurants along the beach where people appear to enjoy food, drinks and music responsibly.
+These days, the scene appears to be a little more chilled out.
+There are many bars and restaurants along the beach where people seem to enjoy food, drinks, and music responsibly.

 Sri Lanka itinerary | 4 week travel guide